-At the Maternity Center at Holy Cross Hospital, and soon at Holy Cross Germantown Hospital (opening in October 2014), we encourage visitors to spend time with mothers and babies.
+At Holy Cross Hospital and Holy Cross Germantown Hospital, we encourage visitors to spend time with mothers and babies.

 That’s why we embrace open visitation, 24-hours-a-day, seven days a week.
 In some instances, however, the medical and nursing staff may make exceptions to our maternity visiting guidelines based on an individual patient’s needs.

-When visiting maternity patients, we ask that you first check in at the information desk in the hospital lobby.
+When visiting maternity patients, we ask that you first check in at the information desk, located in the lobby at both hospitals.
 And to help protect the health of mothers and newborns, we also ask that visitors wash their hands before touching the baby.

 There are also some special visitation guidelines for specific maternity services:

 Patients may have one visitor in triage (where patients are first evaluated when they come to the hospital), but children under 12 years of age are not permitted into the patient care area of triage.
-Visitors may wait for their turn in the Labor and Delivery waiting area located on the third floor of Holy Cross Hospital, and on the third floor of Holy Cross Germantown Hospital, when it opens in October 2014.
+Visitors may wait for their turn in the Labor and Delivery waiting area located on the third floor of Holy Cross Hospital, and on the third floor of Holy Cross Germantown Hospital.

 - Labor, Delivery and Recovery (LDR) Room